-The purpose of this book is to gather information on InterSystems IRIS® system tools and utilities that are too specialized to be of interest to a general audience.
+Although the browser-based Management Portal is the standard tool for managing and administering your InterSystems IRIS® instance, other tools are also available.
+This book is a guide to the numerous specialized tools and utilities that can be used to manage, customize, and extend InterSystems IRIS but are too specialized to be of interest to a general audience.
 They are not documented in other books for one or more of the following reasons:

 They are not required, and would usually be used only once.